Al Gore 2000 presidential campaign: Florida recount and Bush v. Gore

 On election night, news networks first called Florida for Gore, later retracted the projection, and then called Florida for Bush, before finally retracting that projection as well.
 Florida Secretary of State Republican Katherine Harris eventually certified the Florida count.
-This led to the Florida election recount, a move to further examine the Florida results.The Florida recount was stopped a few weeks later by the Supreme Court of the United States.
+This led to the Florida election recount, a move to further examine the Florida results.
+The Florida recount was stopped a few weeks later by the Supreme Court of the United States.
 In the ruling, Bush v.
 Gore, the Florida recount was called unconstitutional and that no constitutionally valid recount could be completed by the December 12 deadline, effectively ending the recounts.
-This 7-2 vote ruled that the standards the Florida Supreme Court provided for a recount as unconstitutional due to violations of the Equal Protection Clause of the Fourteenth Amendment, and further ruled 5-4 that no constitutionally valid recount could be completed by the December 12 deadline.
-This case ordered an end to recounting underway in selected Florida counties, effectively giving George W. Bush a 534-vote victory in Florida and consequently Florida's 25 electoral votes and the presidency.
+This 7–2 vote ruled that the standards the Florida Supreme Court provided for a recount as unconstitutional due to violations of the Equal Protection Clause of the Fourteenth Amendment, and further ruled 5–4 that no constitutionally valid recount could be completed by the December 12 deadline.
+This case ordered an end to recounting underway in selected Florida counties, effectively giving George W. Bush a 537-vote victory in Florida and consequently Florida's 25 electoral votes and the presidency.
 The results of the decision led to Gore winning the popular vote by approximately 500,000 votes nationwide, but receiving 266 electoral votes (1 DC Elector abstained) to Bush's 271.

 Gore strongly disagreed with the Court's decision, but in a widely praised concession speech, co-written with his chief White House and campaign speechwriter Eli Attie, Gore said, "for the sake of our unity as a people and the strength of our democracy, I offer my concession."

 In the introduction to his global warming presentation, Gore later jokingly introduced himself as "the former next President of the United States".
 Gore became the fourth candidate in American history to win the popular vote but lose the electoral vote after Andrew Jackson, Samuel Tilden, and Grover Cleveland.
-(Hillary Clinton, the First Lady of the United States during Al Gore's vice presidency and later a US Senator and US Secretary of State during US President Barack Obama's first term, would subsequently become the fifth such candidate over a decade later, in 2016.)
+Hillary Clinton, the First Lady during Gore's vice presidency and later a U.S. Senator and Secretary of State, would subsequently become the fifth such candidate over a decade later, in 2016.